IMPORTANT INFORMATION ABOUT NON-COMPETE AGREEMENTS IN NEW YORK

 Additional hours by request.

 This article provides a brief overview of tactics that can beat a non-compete agreement.
 For a more in-depth discussion of this topic, see New York Non-Compete Agreements: The Ultimate Guide for Executives.
 If a non-compete agreement is causing problems for you, it may be possible to invalidate it or reduce its impact.
-We offer a non compete review & consultation to help you understand your options.
+We offer a non-compete review & consultation to help you understand your options.
 Schedule today to get started!

 First, a little background on New York non-compete agreements.
 These agreements were once limited to high-level company executives who had access to company trade secrets or who developed unique skills while employed by the company.
 Over the past decade, however, companies have started asking rank and file employees to sign non-compete agreements.